avh4/elm-program-test/docs/ports.md

 ## Simulating outgoing ports

-We'll assume that we already have our test set up with `TestContext.withSimulatedEffects` (if you're not familiar with that, you should first follow the ["testing programs that use Cmds" guide](cmds.md)).
+We'll assume that we already have our test set up with `ProgramTest.withSimulatedEffects` (if you're not familiar with that, you should first follow the ["testing programs that use Cmds" guide](cmds.md)).